 - Living Room

 Our calendar is refreshed in real-time & our nightly prices are accurately displayed.
 Simply enter your desired dates and click 'Rent Now!'

-Treat yourself to a inviting beach holiday with this two-bedroom Evian townhouse villa, which includes access to a shared pool, tennis courts, and a relaxing patio with a glamourous view of the unit’s private lagoon.
+Treat yourself to a calming beach holiday with this two-bedroom Evian townhouse villa, which includes access to a shared pool, tennis courts, and a calming patio with a elegant view of the unit’s private lagoon.